AllenLiu8888/FormBase/README.md

 ## AI Assistance Statement

 This project used ChatGPT to assist with:
-- Writing explanatory code comments (prefixed with `// CN:` for teaching purposes)
+- Writing explanatory code comments
 - Drafting and polishing this README

 All architecture and implementation decisions were reviewed and validated by the author.
 No proprietary data or credentials were shared with the AI service.